Is counting cards illegal?

 Surveillance personnel are vigilant for signs of team play, such as signaling or sudden table joins by large bettors, due to the significant financial risk well-coordinated teams pose.

 Yes, players caught counting cards can face expulsion from the casino, and in some cases, their details may be shared with other casinos, effectively banning them from playing at other venues as well.
+This policy is strictly enforced at Casino Vegas, ensuring fair play for all patrons.

 One of the most renowned examples of successful card counting is the story of the MIT Blackjack Team.
-This group of students and ex-students from the Massachusetts Institute of Technology, Harvard University, and other leading colleges, used card counting techniques and team play to win millions of dollars from casinos around the globe.
+This group of students and ex-students from the Massachusetts Institute of Technology, Harvard University, and other leading colleges used card counting techniques and team play to win millions of dollars from casinos around the globe.
 Their story has been popularized in books and films, highlighting the potential for card counting to tilt the odds in the player’s favor.

 Why Do Casinos Hate Card Counters?

-While card counting itself is not illegal, casinos are private properties and have the right to implement their own rules, including measures against card counters.
-Casinos justify these measures as necessary to maintain the house edge, which is essential for their business model.
 The legality of these actions stems from the casinos’ rights as private entities to serve or refuse service to individuals based on their own policies, provided these policies do not discriminate on illegal grounds.
 This delicate balance between the legality of card counting and the rights of casinos to protect their interests creates a complex landscape for players who wish to employ this strategy.

 What Happens If You Get Caught Counting Cards?